Guthrie Bowron: Private company (1896-1963)

 The Guthrie Brown company was established in 1896 in Dunedin man Henry Guthrie.
 George Bowron later came on as a business partner, and the pair travelled around the South Island selling a range of products.

 In the mid-1920s, the company started importing what were the base ingredients for paint at the time: lacquer, varnish, lead and linseed oil.

 In 1932, the company became an agent for Dulux Paints; it opened a wallpaper store in Christchurch a short time later.

 Public company (1963-1971)

 Guthrie Bowron became a publicly listed company in 1963.

 By 1969, it had 18 branches around the country selling a range of paint and wallpaper.

 Dulux Paints ownership (1971-1992)

-In 1971, Guthrie Bowrown was purchased by ICI NZ, the owner and manufacturer of Dulux Paints.
+In 1971, Guthrie Bowron was purchased by ICI NZ, the owner and manufacturer of Dulux Paints.

 The Masterton franchisee opened in 1973.
 The Waitara, Taranaki store opened as Bedfords Colour Centre about the same time, before becoming a Guthrie Bowron store 49 years later.

 In 1985, the brand had 34 outlets.